zzhenglab/ai4chem/book/intro.md

 By the end of this course, you will be able to:
 - Select and apply ML techniques for chemical problems.
 - Visualize and interpret chemical data.
-- Implement neural networks for molecular prediction.
+- Implement code for reaction optimization.
-- Use computer vision for microscopy and spectroscopy data.
+- Use computer vision for chemical data.
 - Experiment with generative and transformer-based models.
 ```